GeekTrainer/aswa-student-starter-kit/docs/configuring-database.md

 In our [getting started](getting-started.md) section we installed the [Azure Databases](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-cosmosdb) extension.
 We'll use the extension to create our resources.

-1. Click the Azure icon on your toolbar in Azure.
+1. Click the Azure icon on your toolbar in Azure

 ![Azure icon](images/Azure.png)